Mobile App Development Cost in 2026: The Complete Business Pricing Guide

 Functionality includes team management, project creation and collaboration, real-time updates, file sharing, advanced reporting, API for integrations, and enterprise security.
 SaaS platforms require sophisticated backend, real-time infrastructure, and enterprise-grade security.

-5 Decentralised Application (dApp): $80,000–$450,000
+5 Decentralized Application (dApp): $80,000–$450,000

 A basic dApp connecting a mobile app to a blockchain smart contract on an established network (Ethereum, Solana, Polygon) starts at $80,000–$150,000.
-A full dApp with custom tokenomics, NFT marketplace functionality, wallet integration, and governance features ranges from $200,000 to $450,000+. dApp costs are high because of smart contract auditing requirements (a mandatory security step before any blockchain launch), the specialised expertise required, and the need for gas fee optimisation — particularly important for apps where users pay transaction fees.
+A full dApp with custom tokenomics, NFT marketplace functionality, wallet integration, and governance features ranges from $200,000 to $450,000+. dApp costs are high because of smart contract auditing requirements (a mandatory security step before any blockchain launch), the specialized expertise required, and the need for gas fee optimization — particularly important for apps where users pay transaction fees.

 App Development Cost by Industry